-I hope you enjoy this craft and especially admire the outcome of your own handy work.
+I hope you enjoy this Moroccan arts and craft project and especially admire the outcome of your own handy work.
 Make sure you Instagram your creation!
 This patina look really makes potted succulents look fantastic.
 Once you master it, I’m pretty sure you will want to apply it everywhere else in the room or garden where you keep this plant.

 Patterns for the Planter Design

 Step by Step Images for Applying the Pattern

 - 12x12 sheet removable vinyl (color does not matter)

 - Acrylic paint in:

 - Mod Podge or other craft sealant